 If you use the morning-after pill frequently, it may cause your menses to be irregular.

-Emergency contraception should not be used as a form of ongoing birth control because there are other forms of birth control that are a lot more effective and less stressful to the body.
+Other forms of birth control are a lot more effective and less stressful to the body.
 For more information, please visit our page on contraception.